VBaranouski/EpamJavaBasis/README.md

 Homework of Java Basics training.

-Each task has own method / methods inside the Lesson_name.class in specific package.
-Class Main contains only method calls.
+Each task has own method(s) inside of the Lesson_name.class in specific package.
+Class Main contains method calls only.